openpatch/bitflow/README.md

 ## Documentation

-If you want to work on the documentation, bootstrap the monorepo and run the development server.
+If you want to work on the documentation, run the development server.

 ```
+pnpm dev
 pnpm website:dev
 ```